-- 1. Organizer's music in all rounds.
-However, in the individual performance for the finalists, the music can be the dancer's choice. - 2.
-Duration of Performance: In all rounds except the final, the length of performance should be 1 minute 30 seconds long, to conform to the end of the musical phrase.
-In the final round, the couple's individual performance, must be 2 minutes of music to the end of the musical phrase, but must not exceed 2 minutes 15 seconds.
+- 1. Organizers music in Preliminaries and Semi Final.
+Organizers music and music of the dancers own choice in the Final. - 2.
+Duration of Performance.
+In all rounds, except the final, the length of performance should be 1 minute 30 seconds, to conform to the end of musical phrase.
+In the Final round, the dancers may use music of their own choice, or Organizers music, but must be 2 minutes long to the end of musical phrase, but must not exceed 2 minutes 15 seconds.